TranThanhTuan2509/Time-Series-Forecasting/README.md

 ![image](https://github.com/TranThanhTuan2509/Time-Series-Forecasting/assets/119112296/b408f5cb-f022-429b-a731-a23361c0aa7f)

 # Preprocessing
 - This data set only has 2 columns, so you have to add more columns.
-The number of columns you add depends on your requirement.
+The number of columns you add depends on your requirements.
-- All Time-information columns have to change datatype to "Datetime" datatype.
+- All Time-information columns have to change the datatype to "Datetime" datatype.
 - Here is the data virtualization before handling missing data:
 ![image](https://github.com/TranThanhTuan2509/Time-Series-Forecasting/assets/119112296/49c2e2c7-bdda-4142-9ec0-17b22068e41a)
 - As you can see, the data following to a period so you have not to handle the missing data by using simple impute or filling missing data with a specific value.
 The only way to handle this is using interpolation method.